jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes

-* I can skip the second number when it is bigger than the length of the list_
+* I can skip the second number when it is bigger than or the same as the length of the list_

   .. code-block:: python